Teclyst/GarCide/README.md

 ## Generating documentation

-This project uses _[Doxygen](https://www.doxygen.nl/index.html)_ to generate its documentation.

-If you have it, and assuming that `GENERATE_DOC` is set to `TRUE`, then documentation will be automatically generated when building the project.
+If you have _Doxygen_, and assuming that `GENERATE_DOC` is set to `TRUE`, then documentation will be automatically generated when building the project.

 To read it, open `build/html/index.html`.